ADFS as Application Source in ACCESS (Service Now)

 6. Fill in the requested information on the use of the platform and click Submit.

-8. You will see a pop up notifying that your instance is ready.
 This completes the creation of your Instance in ServiceNow.

 JUST FOR NOTE - NO ACTION REQUIRED